komar007/cargo-lock-fetch/README.md

 CMD [ "/app" ]
 ```

-The idea can be tested with `docker compose build` in `examples/fetch-deps-to-layer`.
+The example can be tested with `docker compose build` in `examples/fetch-deps-to-layer`.

-> [!TIP]
-> This simple example will benefit from using build cache (`RUN --mount=type=cache`) for
-> `$CARGO_HOME` so that each Cargo.lock update only downloads the added dependencies instead of
-> re-downloading all of them, but it is not covered here.
-Similarly, build cache can be used to
-> speed up incremental builds by letting cargo reuse `$CARGO_TARGET_DIR`.

-> [!WARNING]
-> Don't shoot yourself in the foot while using cache mounts in docker builds, remember to use
-> sensible values of `id` in each `RUN --mount=type=cache`.
-You have been warned.

 ## How it works